Containers on a barge

 These elements will form the basis for the development of a quality management system that monitors the environmental and sustainable performance of the ports.
 This system will be tested in a minimum of ten inland ports.

 Throughout the study the involvement of stakeholders is key and participation is highly welcomed.
 Please get in touch via the contact page.
+Additionally, we are also organising regular events for the stakeholders, click here to see the latest and upcoming events.

 Tasks